wkorando/sip-of-java/011.md

 #### After Application Terminates

-JFR can also automatically generate a recording file on application exit by setting 1`dumponexit=true` with `-XX:StartFlightRecording`
+JFR can also automatically generate a recording file on application exit by setting 1 `dumponexit=true` with `-XX:StartFlightRecording`

 ## Analyzing JFR Recordings

 JFR recordings can be inspected with tools like [JDK Mission Control](https://www.oracle.com/java/technologies/jdk-mission-control.html).

-JDK Mission Control offers many options for inspecting results; memory usage, I/O, GC behavior, and more, whcih can be seen here:
+JDK Mission Control offers many options for inspecting results; memory usage, I/O, GC behavior, and more, which can be seen here:

 ![Picture of the many views that JDK mission control offers for inspecting JFR recordings](jdk-mission-control-tabs.png)

-Happy Coding!
+Happy Coding!s